mojaloop/thirdparty-api-svc/docs/README.md

-# thirdparty-api-adapter/Docs
+# thirdparty-api-svc/Docs

-Documentation for the thirdparty-api-adapter service
+Documentation for the thirdparty-api-svc service
 ## BDD

 [jest-cucumber](https://github.com/bencompton/jest-cucumber) allows to use `jest` to execute Gherkin scenarios.
 Thanks to `jest` we are getting also code coverage for BDD Scenarios.